scalasm/aws-lambda-mcp-cookbook/docs/index.md

 While the code examples are written in Python, the principles are valid to any supported AWS Lambda handler programming language.

+## Security

+- WAF connected in production accounts (requires having an environment variable during deployment called 'ENVIRONMENT' with a value of 'production')
+- Auth/Authz function placeholder in the mcp.py handler function - see authentication.py
+- It is recommended to either use IAM/Cognito/Lambda authorizer or use the authentication.py and implement identity provider token validation flow.

 ## Handler Examples

 ```python hl_lines="7 12 34" title="service/handlers/mcp.py"